 Most people—with or without CKD—can get the daily protein they need by eating two 3-ounce servings of meat or meat substitute.
 A 3-ounce serving of meat is about the size of a deck of cards or the palm of a person’s hand.

 A renal dietitian can help people learn about the amount and sources of protein in their diet.
 Animal protein in egg whites, cheese, chicken, fish, and red meats contain more of the essential nutrients a body needs.
 With careful meal planning, a well-balanced vegetarian diet can also provide these nutrients.
 A renal dietitian can help people with advanced CKD make small adjustments in their eating habits that can result in significant protein reduction.
 For example, people can lower their protein intake by making sandwiches using thinner slices of meat and adding lettuce, cucumber slices, apple slices, and other garnishes.
-The following table lists some highprotein foods and suggestions for low-protein alternatives that are better choices for people with CKD trying to limit their protein intake.
+The following table lists some higher-protein foods and suggestions for lower-protein alternatives that are better choices for people with CKD trying to limit their protein intake.

-High- and Low-protein Foods
+Higher- and Lower-protein Foods